Maryland Parkway Alternatives Analysis

 Federal funding, including the FTA’s New Starts Program, could be a key source of financial support.
 Conducting an Alternatives Analysis is the first step in the process for development of a project to be funded under the federal New Starts or Small Starts programs.
 This process will provide a local forum for evaluating the costs, benefits, and impacts of a range of transportation alternatives designed to address mobility concerns and other locally-defined objectives in the corridor.

-Past events have included three public workshops in November 2012 where community issues were identified and ideas developed to improve mobility and safety within the Maryland Parkway Corridor.
+Past events have included public workshops in June 2013, May 2013 and November 2012 where community issues were identified and ideas developed to improve mobility and safety within the Maryland Parkway Corridor.

-Check back soon for more information on these upcoming events!
+Check back for more information on upcoming events!

 - Email: email@example.com